 - Affordable Pricing: While these apps are free to download and even offer up some free content, they all offer memberships and pro plans that you’ll probably need to drop a few bucks on to unlock their full functionality.
 What features are kept behind a paywall vary by app, but it’s usually stuff like custom workout plans, downloadable videos, live coaching, and so on.
 Some yoga apps may only ask for a one-time purchase around $3-$10 to unlock everything, while others will have a recurring membership subscription that ranges anywhere from $10-$25 per month.

 Again, one of the things that makes yoga so accessible is how fuss-free it is.
 All you really need to do yoga is an open space in your home, some free time in your schedule, and a good yoga mat made of grippy, sweat-wicking material.
 However, if you’re looking to pick up a few more accessories, there are plenty of options out there like yoga blocks, yoga straps, bolsters, an aromatherapy oil diffuser, yoga towels, and a good playlist.
-Ultimately, it just depends on what kind of a space you’re looking to create.
+Ultimately, it just depends on what kind of space you’re looking to create.

 As with any sport or activity, it helps to wear the appropriate gear.
 For yoga, you’ll want to wear clothing that’s soft and comfortable yet still form-fitting.
 You won’t want anything that’ll pinch you or hinder your movement in any way, or anything loose that you could accidentally step on during a flow and cause you to lose your balance.

-If you’re new to Yoga, you’ll want to choose an app that has classes designed especially for beginners, like Daily Yoga (Free, with Pro plans starting at $10).
+If you’re new to Yoga, you’ll want to choose an app that has classes designed especially for beginners, like Daily Yoga (Free, with Pro plans starting at $4.17 per month).
 Though it also has courses for intermediate and advanced users, Daily Yoga has an entire series of beginner-friendly tutorials designed by professional yoga coaches.
 Workouts are easy to search for and can be filtered by level, duration, or style; if you don’t like the presents, you can also create a private plan.

 Daily Yoga is the best yoga app for beginners and features over 40 yoga coaches who cater to all styles and levels.
 Together, the coaches have created a huge selection of classes that target specific goals, like flexibility, toning, and weight loss.
 There’s also space in the app where you can talk with other community members about practicing yoga.
 Plus, the app is available in seven languages, making it friendlier to international users.